nievelstone/bachelor-thesis-fairprofit/README.md

 # Bachelor-Thesis-FairProfit: Blockchain-based payment to enable fair profit distribution

+This is the official repository related to my bachelor thesis: **Blockchain-based payment to enable fair profit distribution** (01.2022)

 This directory contains three different files:
 - FairContract: Smart Contract of the aproach
 - FairWebApp: WebApp of the approach